Investment Banking in India

 - It may seem like labor marketLabor MarketThe labour market, also known as the job market, is a well-studied market that operates on the supply and demand dynamics of people looking for work (workers) and organizations/people providing work (employers). though, but usually, in the long term, very few investment bankers stay in one organization as they are offered higher positions by competitors.

 - Moreover, there is no work-life balance.
 You may need to work for 16-18 hours a day to clinch the deals.
 Only one thing is pretty good here and that is the money.
-If you can stick to this culture, you will make huge money within few years.
+If you can stick to this culture, you will make huge money within a few years.

-- Having said that, let’s look at some data about salaries of investment banking professionals in India.
+- Having said that, let’s look at some data about the salaries of investment banking professionals in India.

 Investment Banking Salaries in India

 And here’s a list of the salaries of different investment banks in India –

 Let’s have another perspective offered by Payscale.com.